spatie/mixed-content-scanner-cli/README.md

 ```

 ### Custom User agent
-By default, the crawler uses '' as the user agent.
+By default, the crawler uses the underlying guzzle client for the user agent.
 You can override this value with the `--user-agent option`.
 ```bash
 mixed-content-scanner scan https://example.com --user-agent='MyCustomCrawler'
 ```